 More recently, the capabilities of quantum computers to reduce the required execution time when facing different optimization tasks and to solve very complex problems that may not be approachable with classic computing methods have attracted much interest.
-Quantum computing [29] is based on quantum mechanics principles such as quantum entanglement and quantum superposition, which allow quantum algorithms to explore areas of the search spaces of optimization problems in a parallel and more efficient way.
+Quantum computing [14] is based on quantum mechanics principles such as quantum entanglement and quantum superposition, which allow quantum algorithms to explore areas of the search spaces of optimization problems in a parallel and more efficient way.

-Quantum annealing (QA) [18] is a quantum heuristic that can solve certain optimization problems exponentially faster than classic approaches.
-The BNSL problem has been mapped to a quadratic unconstrained optimization problem (QUBO) to be solved by using QA [30, 40].
+Quantum annealing [15] is a quantum heuristic that can solve certain optimization problems exponentially faster than classic approaches.
+The BNSL problem has been mapped to a quadratic unconstrained optimization problem (QUBO) to be solved by using quantum annealing [16, 17].

-In recent years, quantum machine learning (QML) [37] has attracted much attention.
-QML combines machine learning algorithms and quantum computing theory to construct new hybrid algorithms that exploit the benefits of both fields.
-An example of such a hybrid algorithm is a variational quantum algorithm (VQA) [27], which is composed of a classic optimization loop that embeds a quantum subroutine.
+In recent years, quantum machine learning [18] has attracted much attention.
+It combines machine learning algorithms and quantum computing theory to construct new hybrid algorithms that exploit the benefits of both fields.
+An example of such a hybrid algorithm is a variational quantum algorithm (VQA) [19], which is composed of a classic optimization loop that embeds a quantum subroutine.
 This routine measures a quantum parametric circuit (variational ansatz), while the classic loop optimizes the parameters of the quantum circuit in each iteration of the algorithm used to minimize the cost function.
-VQAs, such as the variational quantum eigensolver [31] and the quantum approximate optimization algorithm (QAOA) [15], are widely used for different combinatorial optimization problems [10, 16, 39, 45, 46].
-Some studies [41] have proven that some types of optimization problems have landscape dispositions that makes the quantum and simulated annealing methods converge to local optimal solutions, while the QAOA is able to overcome this limitation and provide better solutions.
-Quantum and simulated annealing have already been applied to BNSL; however, to the best of our knowledge, the use of the QAOA has not been found in the literature.
-In this work, we address the BNSL problem with the QAOA, and analyse the performance of different variants of the algorithm.
+VQAs, such as the variational quantum eigensolver [20] and the quantum approximate optimization problems [22-26].
+Some studies [27] have proven that some types of optimization problems have landscape dispositions that makes the quantum and simulated annealing methods converge to local optimal solutions, while the QAOA is able to overcome this limitation and provide better solutions.

+and simulated annealing have already been applied to BNSL; however, to the best of our knowledge, the use of the QAOA has not been found in the literature.
+In this work, we address the BNSL problem with the QAOA and analyse the performance of different variants of the algorithm.

-Currently, the state of the art of quantum computers is the noisy intermediate-scale quantum (NISQ) era, which is characterized by quantum computers with hundreds of qubits and no error correction.
+Currently, the state-of-the-art of quantum computers is the noisy intermediate-scale quantum (NISQ) era, which is characterized by quantum computers with hundreds of qubits and no error correction.
 Thus, there is a need to develop algorithms that do not require a large number of qubits and that offer resilience to the presence of quantum noise (which characterizes quantum devices).
-VQAs, and QAOAs in particular, are some of the most promising algorithms in the NISQ era, as their implementations optimize the number of utilized qubits, and moreover, the variational ansatzs are expected to offer resilience to quantum noise such as amplitude and phase damping errors [29].
+VQAs, and QAOAs in particular, are some of the most promising algorithms in the NISQ era, as their implementations optimize the number of utilized qubits, and moreover, the variational ansatzs are expected to offer resilience to quantum noise such as amplitude and phase damping errors [28, 29].
 We also analyse the resilience of the algorithm to the presence of different types of quantum noise, in the particular case of the BNSL problem.

 The paper is organized as follows.
 Section 2 describes the fundamental basis of BNs, the classic methods for learning the structures of these models, and the QUBO formulation in which this work is inspired.
 Section 3 provides an overview of the QAOA approach.
 Section 4 describes how the QAOA ansatz is built and the characteristics integrated in our approach.
 Section 5 analyses the performance of the QAOA approach, the resilience of the algorithm to quantum noise, and a real application of the algorithm for solving the BNSL problem.
-Finally, Section 6 rounds the paper off with the conclusions of our work.
+Finally, Sect.
+6 rounds the paper off with the conclusions of our work.